Skip to main content

 7. Figures/images have a resolution of at least 150dpi (300dpi or above preferred).
 Each file is no more than 20MB per file.
 The files are in one of the following formats: JPG, TIFF, GIF, PNG, EPS (to maximise quality, the original source file is preferred).

 8. The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which are found under Submissions.
-Every effort has been made to ensure that author names are removed from the manuscript (following the instructions to ensure blind peer review).
+Every effort has been made to ensure that author names are removed from the manuscript (following the instructions to ensure anonymous review).

 Copyright Notice